matthewbowling123/Engineering3-documentation/README.md

 ![68747470733a2f2f726976717565732e6769746875622e696f2f646f63732f70686f746f696e74636972637569742e706e67](https://user-images.githubusercontent.com/112979288/228960276-fcf0cf46-c8bb-44de-8479-41e7e4d952da.png)

 ### reflection
 We did this in engineering 2 so i just did the exact same thing.
+It was a good recap though and I am glad I did it.